sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 * Which is superior, classes or prototypes?
 Why do we see so few languages implement prototypes?
 * Self is designed with simplicity in mind.
 This can be seen in the "everything is an object" policy and the minimalistic bytecode.
 What are the advantages of a simple language?
 Does it boil down to the [Principle of Least Astonishment][astonishment]?
 * This paper doesn't elaborate on Self's dynamic inheritance (changing a parent-object at runtime).
 What do you think of this feature?
-* What are some shortcomings of the paper?
-(I'm going to punt this one.)
+* How good are the proposed Mims and Efficiency metrics?

 [efficientself]: https://dl.acm.org/doi/10.1145/74878.74884
 [self]: https://bibliography.selflanguage.org/_static/self-power.pdf